 - Send you an email.

-Once you are aware of these signs and you encounter one of these attempts, it is important to immediately hang up and contact the IRS.
-You can also report the incident to your local law enforcement agency and also file a complaint with the Federal Trade Commission.
-This will ensure efficiency to putting a stop to these scammers.
+Once you are aware of these signs and you encounter one of these attempts, it is important to immediately hang up and contact the IRS at (800)829-1040.
+You can also report the incident to your local law enforcement agency, as well as file a complaint with the Federal Trade Commission.
+This will assist in the goal to eliminate these scammers.